The decision to intubate

 This topic review discusses how to determine the need for intubation and provides a simple decision tool that is applicable to virtually all emergency patients regardless of age and presenting condition.
 Discussions of other aspects of airway management are found elsewhere.
-(See "Rapid sequence intubation in adults" and "Emergency endotracheal intubation in children" and "The failed airway in adults" and "The difficult airway in adults".)
+(See "Rapid sequence intubation for adults outside the operating room" and "Emergency endotracheal intubation in children" and "The failed airway in adults" and "The difficult airway in adults".)

 DECIDING TO INTUBATE: THREE QUESTION ASSESSMENT

 Emergency clinicians must often perform tracheal intubation under stressful conditions.
 Skillful execution of tracheal intubation requires a good understanding of several methods of intubation, how to identify the potentially difficult intubation, the drugs best suited for airway management in different clinical scenarios, and management of the difficult or failed airway.
 Deficiency in any of these areas reduces the likelihood of a good patient outcome.
-(See "Rapid sequence intubation in adults" and "Emergency endotracheal intubation in children" and "The failed airway in adults" and "The difficult airway in adults".)
+(See "Rapid sequence intubation for adults outside the operating room" and "Emergency endotracheal intubation in children" and "The failed airway in adults" and "The difficult airway in adults".)